nozzlegear/ShopifySharp/readme.md

 ## How to contact me

-If you want to get in touch with me, the best way to do that is by sending an email to [joshua@nozzlegear.com] (mailto:joshua@nozzlegear.com), or by following me on Twitter at [@nozzlegear](https://twitter.com/nozzlegear). **If you're looking for a Shopify consultant** to build your next app or integrate your shop with your own custom software, **I'm available for hire**!
-Get in touch at [joshua@nozzlegear.com](mailto:joshua@nozzlegear.com).
+**If you're looking for a Shopify consultant** to build your next app or integrate your shop with your own custom software, **I'm available for hire**.
+Send an email to [joshua@nozzlegear.com](mailto:joshua@nozzlegear.com) and we'll discuss your project.
+If you just want to get in touch with me, the best way to do that is by sending an email to [joshua@nozzlegear.com](mailto:joshua@nozzlegear.com), or by following me on Twitter at [@nozzlegear](https://twitter.com/nozzlegear).

 ## A work-in-progress